 You may have expected us to write about the loss of “love” instead of respect?

 We do not believe you can have love without respect.
 The very nature of loving another person is a deep respect for the other person.
 When respect completely leaves the relationship, the love is gone.
-That is why the lack of respect is the first sign you are ready for a divorce.
+That is why the lack of respect is the first and biggest sign you are ready for a divorce.

 Most marriages start with attraction that then leads to intimacy.
 A loss of attraction and therefore intimacy is the second sign you are ready for divorce.